Tyaag (1977 film): Plot

 Sunita urges Chetan that they should elope and be away from her parents and live in a world of their own.
 Chetan replies why to elope, when they can go together to her father and tell him they want to marry and that Chetan will take care of Sunita.
 Sunita agrees to this, but fears that her father may attack or kill Chetan.
-To this, Chetan replies that it is completely unethical to run away from problems and it would bring dishonour to Sunita and to their love story and society could disapprove it.To this, Sunita declares that Chetan is cowardly and selfish and does not want to share a bit of risk by running away, when she is ready to leave her wealth and family behind.
+Chetan replies that it is completely unethical to run away from problems and it would bring dishonour to Sunita and to their love story and society could disapprove it.
+To this, Sunita declares that Chetan is cowardly and selfish and does not want to share a bit of risk by running away, when she is ready to leave her wealth and family behind.
 Sunita says she did not think of anything except her love for Chetan.
 So she angrily tells Chetan that she would now marry Gopal only, just because Chetan has belittled their love.

 Sunita marries Gopal and they live happily, but one day discloses to her husband that she was in love with a person in her college days.
 Gopal gets mad at this so starts drinking liquor and goes off to England for years to further his medical studies, abandoning Sunita to bring up their son Munna.

 Chetan, meanwhile, channels his despair into writing and becomes critically renowned.
 His greatest novel becomes Tyaag—the story of his romance with Sunita.
 Five years after Sunita's marriage Gopal decides to return to India as he by now reckons that Sunita is a good mother and a good daughter-in-law and decides to mend their married life.

 Sunita's child then runs away from home to search his father and boards a train.
 There, he meets a passenger who turns out to be Chetan.
 Chetan seeing child's innocence, decides to lodge a police complaint.
 But the child is very hyperactive, decides to run away from him.
 Yet Chetan catches him and Munna agrees to go home now, so Chetan takes him home.